-- 7.1 If it appears that a criminal offence may have been committed the matter will be reported to the Police Service of Northern Ireland (the Police) at once before any overt action is taken, otherwise suspects may be alerted and evidence removed or destroyed.
+7.1 If it appears that a criminal offence may have been committed the matter will be reported to the Police Service of Northern Ireland (the Police) at once before any overt action is taken, otherwise suspects may be alerted and evidence removed or destroyed.
 Any decision about involving the Police will be made by the Chief Executive, on advice of the Fraud Investigation Officer.
-The Chief Executive may also seek advice from legal advisors. - 7.2 If the case is not immediately accepted, or only partly accepted by the Police, the Chief Executive shall set up a team to conduct a full investigation in order to establish all of the facts.
-This team will be led up by the Fraud Investigation Officer, who was appointed for the preliminary enquiry.
+The Chief Executive may also seek advice from legal advisors.

+7.2 If the case is not immediately accepted, or only partly accepted by the Police, the Chief Executive shall set up a team to conduct a full investigation in order to establish all of the facts.
+This team will be led by the Fraud Investigation Officer, who was appointed for the preliminary enquiry.
 Taking into account the nature and scale of the suspected fraud, additional technical expertise from internal audit may be acquired.
+The Fraud and Bribery policy provides further detail on case reporting.

-8. Allegations reported directly to the Chair of the Audit Committee
+8. Allegations reported directly to the Chair of the Audit & Scrutiny Committee

-8.1 In the case of an allegation that has been reported directly by a Council employee to the Chair of the Audit Committee (see paragraph 17), where possible the Chair of the Audit Committee arrange to meet with the person disclosing to discuss the concern.
-The circumstances of the allegations will determine what action is to be taken.
-After initial consideration of the allegations and following any discussion with the person disclosing, the Chair of the Audit Committee will, if appropriate, follow normal procedure and report the matter immediately to the Chief Executive, or in his/her absence to the Director of Corporate Support Services.
-In circumstances where the allegation is serious and he/she considers it inappropriate to report the matter to anyone within the Council, the Chair of the Audit Committee will seek advice from the Staff Commission for Northern Ireland and any other relevant persons with the necessary expertise and experience and report the matter to the Council's Internal Audit function and/or the Northern Ireland Audit Office.
+- 8.1 In the case of an allegation that has been reported directly by a Council employee or external source to the Chair of the Audit & Scrutiny Committee, where possible the Chair of the Audit & Scrutiny Committee shall arrange to meet with the person disclosing to discuss the concern.
+The circumstances of the allegations will determine what action is to be taken. - 8.2 After initial consideration of the allegations and following any discussion with the person disclosing, the Chair of the Audit & Scrutiny Committee will, if appropriate, follow normal procedure and report the matter immediately to the Chief Executive, or in his/her absence to the Director of Corporate Support Services. - 8.3 In circumstances where the allegation is serious and he/she considers it inappropriate to report the matter to anyone within the Council, the Chair of the Audit & Scrutiny Committee will seek advice from the Staff Commission for Northern Ireland and any other relevant persons with the necessary expertise and experience and report the matter to the Council's Internal Auditors and/or the Northern Ireland Audit Office.